 How we treat your broken foot will depend on the fracture location.
 Plus, we’ll need to determine if your fracture is stable.
 Or if your bone was displaced during the injury.

 In some cases, we’ll simply immobilize your foot with a cast or walking boot.
+That’s what happened to Blink 182 star (and Kardashian spouse) Travis Barker when he broke his toe last year, leaving him in a big medical boot that allowed him to keep moving through his day.
 That way, the bone can heal while you keep pressure off the injury.
 If your injury is more severe, we may need to repair the break surgically before casting your broken foot.